imshimsin/Geralts-Interaction-Game/README.md

 ## How to Run

-In order for the game to run property, you have to make a virtual environment in each of the folders containing the python algorithms
+In order for the game to run property, you have to make a virtual environment in each of the folders containing the python algorithms.

+You can import all the game files to a IDE (for example Pycharm) and work from there.

 ### Running with myenv Virtual Environment